Taiwan says request to drop word 'country' preceded BioNTech vaccine deal collapse

 By Yimou Lee

-TAIPEI, May 27 (Reuters) - Germany's BioNTech asked Taiwan to remove the word "country" from an announcement they planned to make on a COVID-19 vaccine sale to the island, its health minister said on Thursday, giving details of the deal whose axing was blamed on China by Taipei.
+TAIPEI, May 27 (Reuters) - Germany's BioNTech asked Taiwan to remove the word "country" from theirplanned joint announcement on a COVID-19 vaccine sale to the island, its health minister said, as he outlined the collapse of the deal which Taipei blames on China.

 Taiwan Health Minister Chen Shih-chung told a daily news briefing the government had signed and sent back a "final contract" agreed with BioNTech 22UAy.DE after months of negotiations, and the two sides were on the verge of issuing a press release on Jan.
 8.